How to contribute

-We are welcoming every kind of contribution.
-Here are a few ways to contribute to Brian.
+We welcome every kind of contribution.
+Here are a few ways to start getting involved in the Brian community.

 Publish your code

 The simplest way to contribute is to publish the code you used for your articles in a public database (for example, ModelDB).
 It increases the impact of your work and it is useful for the community.
-You can cite our introductory paper: Goodman DF and Brette R (2008) Brian: a simulator for spiking neural networks in Python.
-Front.
-Neuroinform. doi:10.3389/neuro.11.005.2008.
+Please cite us if you use Brian.
 We would be glad if you sent us an email when you publish Brian code, or mention us on Twitter.

 Send bug reports

 Help other users

-If you are comfortable with Brian, you could help other users on the support mailing list.
+If you are comfortable with Brian, you could help other users on the Brian community forum.
 If you solved a non-trivial problem, such as installing Brian on an iPhone, you could also post a message explaining how you did it.